Throw everything you knew about types of painting styles and techniques; because there is a new sheriff in town.

 Famous Expressionist Paintings: The Scream, The Blue Rider, Artist & His Model

-It fundamentally rejected the long-standing inclination in painting to try and create a true three-dimensional space on a two-dimensional canvas from a fixed viewpoint.
+Cubism, an art style, fundamentally rejected clear forms.
+The attempt to try and create a true three-dimensional space on a two-dimensional canvas from a fixed viewpoint was a waste, according to artists of cubism.

 In actuality, the cubism art style was an attempt to emphasize the nature of the two-dimensional canvas rather than creating depth.